Different Views on the Sabbath Day

 Historic Sabbatarian

 However, as time progressed, unbiblical practices began entering into Christian Sabbath-keeping.
-For example, some Christians not cease from work on the Sabbath day on Saturday.
+For example, some Christians did not cease from work on the Sabbath day on Saturday.
 Yet, they still acknowledged that the Sabbath day was Saturday, and they still kept Sabbath on Saturday—though in an increasingly unbiblical manner.

 Non-Sabbatarian